lijunxian111/ChemVlm/README.md

 Conference Version is at: [https://ojs.aaai.org/index.php/AAAI/article/view/32020](https://ojs.aaai.org/index.php/AAAI/article/view/32020).

 ## Reference
-If this help you, please kindly cite:
+If using our model or datasets or any other purposes, please kindly cite:

 ```
 @inproceedings{li2025chemvlm,